 The DNA bands visualized under UV transmitter chamber is shown in Fig.5. in which image (a) is of DNA from human saliva and (b) is DNA obtained from cigarette buds.
+Mention from which methods the samples came and also mention the negative sample in pictures